University of Toronto / トロント大学

 Minimum GPA (UG)

-Faculty of Arts & Science, Faculty of Applied Science and Engineering, Faculty of Music, Faculty of Kinesiology and Physical Education: 2.25
+Faculty of Arts & Science, Faculty of Applied Science and Engineering, Faculty of Kinesiology and Physical Education, University of Toronto at Mississauga and University of Toronto at Scarborough: 2.25

 Faculty of Architecture, Landscape, and Design and Faculty of Information: 2.7